How to SalesForce

 User Input

-• Collect Feedback: Ask users about the usefulness of different record kinds on a regular basis, and adjust as necessary.
+• Collect Feedback: Ask users about the usefulness of different record types on a regular basis, and adjust as necessary.

 • Updates for Training: Make sure that training materials and sessions are up to date with any modifications to record types or business processes.